Arborist Memorial

 Building an Ant Barrier Naturally To Keep Ants Out Of Fruit Trees

-The beauty of nature is in its ability to provide us with an equilibrium.
-Ants can be successfully deterred by creating a barrier out of fear that they will not dare cross.
-Consider introducing plants that repel ants to the area around your fruit trees.
-Plants like mint, tansy, and pennyroyal emit noxious scents that ants find disagreeable.
-It’s like building a scented fortress around your orchard.
+The beauty of nature lies in its capacity to give us an equilibrium.
+Ants can be stopped by constructing barriers because of the fear that they cannot over.
+You can consider introducing plants that deter insects in the vicinity of the area of your fruits trees.
+The plants like mint, tansy and pennyroyal emit smells that ants don’t like.
+It’s like creating a fragrant defense around an orchard.

 The Tangerine Turn: A Vibrant Ant Deterrent